I received a notice stating that Amazon EC2 detected degradation of the underlying hardware hosting my EC2 instance. What do I need to do?

 - Select Yes, Start.

-Note: The hardware degradation notification remains in your Personal Health Dashboard with a status of Completed until the stop and start date listed in the notification.
+Note: The hardware degradation notification remains in your Personal Health Dashboard with a status of Completed until the stop or terminate date listed in the notification.

 (Optional) Set up instance recovery for your instances